bobosola/simplealbum/README.md

 # Simple Photo Album

 This is a self-hosted cross-platform simple web photo album application.
 It's basically a web viewer for your existing image folders.
 It serves photos and videos from any folder tree on your server.
-These can be can be organised and named however you like.
+These can be organised and named however you like.
 The application supports many thousands of image or video files.

 Your files are served through a clean web interface ordered by the file and folder names as per the underlying folder tree.
 You can see a live example at [https://www.osola.org.uk/photos](https://www.osola.org.uk/photos) which has over 8,000 photos.